Carolina Blues

 Carolina Blues is a 1944 American comedy film directed by Leigh Jason and written by Joseph Hoffman, Al Martin and Jack Henley.
 The film stars Kay Kyser, Ann Miller, Victor Moore, Jeff Donnell, Howard Freeman, Georgia Carroll, M.A.
 Bogue, Harry Babbitt and Sully Mason.
 The film was released on December 20, 1944, by Columbia Pictures.

 Plot

-Kay Kyser (Kay Kyser) and his band get back to North Carolina after a long USO visit.
-Rather than taking a rest, the band plays at a close by shipyard.
-There, Kay meets Julie Carver (Ann Miller), a fabulous vocalist whom Kay botches for the shipyard proprietor's little girl.
-Kay's standard vocalist, Georgia Carroll (Georgia Carroll), needs Julie to fill in for her so she can leave the band and get hitched.
-Kay concurs simply after Julie can bait a well off comparative with their show.
+Kay Kyser (Kay Kyser) and his band return to North Carolina after a long USO tour.
+Rather than taking a rest, the band plays at a nearby shipyard.
+There, Kay meets Julie Carver (Ann Miller), a fabulous vocalist whom he mistakes for the wealthy daughter of the shipyard's proprietor.
+Kay's usual vocalist, Georgia Carroll (Georgia Carroll), needs Julie to fill in for her so she can leave the band to get married.
+Kay resists Georgia's departure because he believes Julie's (apparent) wealth will mean she won't commit to staying with his band.
+After additional performances elsewhere by the band (to sell bonds to finance construction of navy war ships), Julie confesses to Kay that she is poor, is not related to the shipyard owner, and wants to join the band.
+Kay and Julie reconcile, and fall in love.